 Is pet insurance worth it?

 The main reason you may wish to insure your pet is to cover the cost of any unexpected veterinary bills.
-With the average pet insurance claim totalling over £848 in 2021 (according to the ABI) pet insurance offers peace of mind that you won't be left out of pocket should your pet need treatment.
+With the average pet insurance claim totalling £668 in 2023 (according to the ABI) pet insurance offers peace of mind that you won't be left out of pocket should your pet need treatment.

 The average cost of pet insurance claims for cats and dogs

 The average pet insurance claim can be expensive and if your pet develops an illness that is lifelong the cost of treatment will soon add up.
-The cost of veterinary treatment will also vary depending on the location of your veterinary practice and the type and breed of your pet.
+The cost of veterinary treatment will also vary depending on the location of your veterinary practice, the type and breed of your pet amongst other factors.
 If you want to avoid an unexpected vet bill then pet insurance may be worth considering.

 Below we share examples of the average costs of various pet insurance claims for a cat and a medium-sized dog.